 The main objective of the law on recording time at work is to ensure the working time stipulated in contracts is followed and the amount of overtime does not exceed the maximum allowed.
 It also aims to reduce absenteeism and unjustified delays by employees.

-The Royal Decree-Law obliges companies to implement a daily time at work recording system.
+The Working Time Regulations 1998 obliges companies to implement a daily time at work recording system.
 Specifically, the clocking in and out time of each employee needs to be recorded.
-Companies must keep this data for 4 years, and make it available to workers, unions and the Employment and Social Security Inspectorate, which is the entity responsible for monitoring compliance with the law.
+Companies must keep this data for 2 years, and make it available to workers, unions and the Employment and Social Security Inspectorate, which is the entity responsible for monitoring compliance with the law.

 What time recording systems can be used?